Mobile phone use in schools: Benefits

-Cons
+Drawbacks

 A 2015 study published in the journal Computers in Human Behavior demonstrated that among undergraduate students total usage of mobile phones, measured in number of minutes per day and not limited to school time, was "a significant and negative predictor of college students' academic performance, objectively measured as cumulative GPA."
 Moreover, the abundant use of mobile technology among young people largely explains the inadequate use of information and communication technologies (ICT) in both personal and school environments.
 Consequently, actions have been taken that contribute to more responsible use of this type of technology in students' personal, school, and social lives.

 In 2015, Dakota Lawson and Bruce B. Henderson performed a study to examine the relationship between mobile phone use in class and information comprehension.
 The study involved 120 students from an introductory psychology course, mostly first-year students.
 The result showed that students who were texting in the class had significantly lower test scores even when the material that was presented was simple: mobile phone use in class impairs students' comprehension and performance.
 This study was performed after several similar studies in the past and corroborated their results.

 Furthermore, researchers Julia Irwin and Natasha Gupta of Macquarie University performed an experiment in 2016 testing the effect of Facebook-related distractions in the classroom.
 The researchers found that students who were interested in the subject material and the way it was presented were less likely to be distracted by Facebook.
 However, the students with access to phones still performed poorer than students that were not allowed access to cell phones during the lecture.

 A 2017 collective study, published by Applied Cognitive Psychology, indicated that college students retained less knowledge when allowed to use or possess a cell phone during lectures.
 During the experiment, students who were not allowed access to a cell phone tested better than those who had access to cell phones.